lamhq/tech-notes/typescript/1-handbook/6-classes.md

 ### `protected`

-`protected` members are only visible to subclasses of the class they’re declared in.
+`protected` members are only visible to subclasses of the class they're declared in.

 Derived classes can make `protected` members `public`